Achyut Krishna Kharel: Second tenure as police chief

 On December 11, 1997, Kharel was reinstated as IGP.
 This way, Kharel got the unique opportunity to serve as the chief of Nepal Police for two terms.

 In IGP Kharel's second tenure as police chief, "Operation Kilo Cera II" was initiated during the Maoist's Insurgency, i.e. in the late 1990s.

 Kharel's second tenure as the police chief was marked by major factionalism and favoritism within the police force, disfavouring personnel allegedly close to his predecessors Motilal Bohora and Dhruba Bdr.
 Pradhan.
 Former Deputy Superintendent of Police (DSP) Anand Puri has stated in his memoirs titled 'Experiences with 9 IGPs' that 'Kharel was influenced by brahminism, and so, police personnel from the brahmin community were extremely favored during his tenure.'
 In his memoirs, Puri has stated that upon asking the then Prime Minister late Girija Prasad Koirala regarding the reason for him not being included in the SP's promotion list, Koirala had stated that IGP Kharel had not recommended Puri for the promotion and that Koirala had told Puri, 'Then again, you belong to another IGP's (Dhruba Bdr.
 Pradhan) faction.'

 In his autobiography published in 2018, Kharel has claimed that during his second tenure as the police chief, he collected a total amount of Rs.
 (NPR) 40 lakhs as election budget (member of parliament) for the political parties, via his subordinate Bharat GC, who had been serving as the in-charge of the Kathmandu Valley Crime Investigation Section.
 From this collected sum, Kharel then gave Rs.
 30 lakhs to then president of Nepali Congress and Prime Minister of Nepal late Girija Prasad Koirala and Rs.
 10 lakhs to the Communist Party of Nepal (UML), to manage their election costs.

-He is also infamous as one of the most corrupt IGPs in Nepalese history.
-He has been accused of transferring many public properties into his name.